 This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, unmarked, and the book is tight, square, and unmarked.
 Marrying the Mistress by Joanna Trollope is a novel that explores themes of family dynamics and the consequences of personal choices.
 The novel follows the fallout when respected judge Guy Stockdale, announces he’s leaving his wife of forty years for his younger mistress.
 Shocked by the news, Guy’s sons and wife face the emotional toll of betrayal.
 Known for its sharp psychological insight, Trollope’s novel explores the complexities of relationships, duty, and family conflicts.

-This like-new first edition is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked, there is a black mark on the bottom edges of the page.
-Dust cover is unmarked, white cloth boards, and bright gilt lettering on the spine of the book.
+This like-new edition is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked, there is a black mark on the bottom edges of the page.
+The dust cover is unmarked, white cloth boards, and bright gilt lettering on the spine of the book.
 Girl from the South centers on Gillon Stokes, a young woman from Charleston, South Carolina, who feels out of place in her traditional, conservative family and Southern society.
 When she travels to London to escape her routine, she encounters a group of friends with different perspectives on life and relationships.
 Trollope’s signature understated, elegant writing style was praised for making the book an easy, engaging read.